 But cybersecurity isn’t just for DoD contractors.
 To stay competitive in today’s environment, every small business needs to think about basic cyber hygiene.

 CMMC exists to protect government information, but it lays out security practices that can help any business stay safe.
 If you are a DoD contractor, this is a great place to start implementing the necessary practices for CMMC.
 But these principles can help any business get a handle on cybersecurity.
 Here are four basic principles of cyber hygiene according to CMMC.
-To Watch a full webcast on CMMC view on YouTube.
+Watch a full Core CMMC webinar on YouTube.